ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • renal involvement ( in 80-90% of patients within 2 years of disease onset)

-• rapidly progressive ANCA-positive glomerulonephritis leading to renal insufficiency
+• rapidly progressive ANCA-positive glomerulonephritis leading to renal failure

 • nervous system involvement